pontus-vision/pontus-vision/README-pt.md

 **Edit the secret Files structure**

-Please create a directory structure similar to the following:
+That should produce a directory structure similar to the one below.
+Secrets located inside the `env/` folder should not be modified, only add your secrets to the main folder `secrets/`.

 ```
 k3s/secrets/